wi-ski/teardown-game-idea/README.md

 1. Are open to communication.
 1. Would even appreciate me blabbing my thoughts into a form you could parse.

-# Brief Game Format Outline ("Chess"):
+# Brief Game Format Outline

-The game is best described as a 1v1 FPS/RTS Hybrid that revolves around balancing "macro-ing" groups of dota-spawn-style MOBs/NPCs "micro-ing" individual MOBs in a First-person-shooter mode.
+The game is best described as a 1v1 FPS/RTS Hybrid that revolves around balancing "macro-ing" groups of dota-spawn-style MOBs/NPCs and "micro-ing" individual MOBs in a First-person-shooter mode.

 Two opposing sides of a chessboard-esque map are pitted against eachother with the goal of killing the other team's King.